Mike Yarwood

-Michael Edward Yarwood OBE (14 June 1941 – 8 September 2023) was an English impressionist, comedian and actor.
+Michael Edward Yarwood (14 June 1941 – 8 September 2023) was an English impressionist, comedian and actor.
 He was one of Britain's top-rated entertainers, regularly appearing on television from the 1960s to the 1980s.

 Early life

 Michael Edward Yarwood was born on 14 June 1941 in Bredbury, Cheshire.
 After leaving secondary modern school, he worked as a messenger and then a salesman at a garment warehouse.
 He played football as a child and tried out for the professional team Oldham Athletic.
 Later he was a director of Stockport County Football Club.

 His showbiz career started after a talent show at a pub in Dukinfield in which he was the runner-up.
 This encouraged him to tour the circuit of pubs and working men's clubs in Northern England.
 His breakthrough into television was then as a warm-up man on Comedy Bandbox – a revue which was a proving ground for British comedians at that time.